Ensuring sustainability is a fundamental priority of any arts organisation, and as a brand new organisation,

 we received matched funding from Creative Partnerships Australia and public donations that enabled us to secure the tenure of our Artistic Director for 2020.

-This support was priceless as 2020 turned out to be a very challenging year
+This support was priceless as 2020 and 2021 turned out to be very challenging years for the arts navigating the ever changing COVID restrictions and lock downs, with singing organisations particularly hit hard.

-and a fabulous season of public programs for 2022 but we need your help!
+fabulous season of public programs for 2022 BUT we need your help!

 Please consider making a DONATION